 Bribery charges, which often involve politicians, elected officials, and government employees, tend to result in high-profile criminal cases.
-The penalties for a bribery conviction can be severe and often lead to the loss of careers and professional licenses.
+The penalties for a conviction can be severe and often lead to the loss of careers and professional licenses.
 If you are accused of this offense, you may need to consult an Atlanta bribery lawyer.

-Although O.C.G.A. § 16-10-2 does not explicitly define the “things of value” or considerations that would trigger bribery charges against individuals, it does enumerate some specific items that are not “things of value.”
+Although O.C.G.A. § 16-10-2 does not explicitly define the “things of value” or considerations that would trigger charges against individuals, it does enumerate some specific items that are not “things of value.”
 Neither offering these items to government officials and employees nor their acceptance would result in bribery charges under state law.
 These items include:

-Since bribery charges often are directly tied to the government positions or employment of individuals, a conviction for this offense also can lead to a loss of that position or job.
+Because bribery charges often are directly tied to the government positions or employment of individuals, a conviction for this offense also can lead to a loss of that position or job.
 In many cases, a convicted individual may no longer work for governmental units or hold political positions.
 A felony conviction can also affect professional licenses and certifications.